 My boots echoed on the Target floor, a steady tapping with each step.
-I remember thinking to myself, as long as I can hear that tap, I at least know that I’m still moving forward.
+I remember thinking to myself, as long as I can hear that tap, at least I know I’m still moving forward.

 This wouldn’t be like any Christmas I’d had before.
 There was no joy, no cheer.

-That has been years ago now, but I can close my eyes and vividly remember the pain and the heartache.
+That was years ago now, but I can close my eyes and vividly remember the pain and the heartache.

 Have you been there?
 Perhaps you’re there now.

-For many, the holidays are times for friends and family.
+For many, the holidays are times for friends and family to gather.
 Times for baking pies and sharing laughter.
 Times for cheering on our favorite teams and eating too much turkey and dressing.
 And though the holidays can bring about stress and anxiety, they will typically bring a good measure of cheer and celebration as well.

 But for some, the holidays are not so cheerful.
 In fact, the holidays can be just plain hard.

-Some may be gathering around the table this year, but they are gathering for the first time without their loved one who passed away.
-There’s an empty seat at the table and an empty space in the family’s heart.
+Some may be gathering around the table this year, but they are gathering for the first time without their loved one.
+There’s an empty seat at the table and hearts full of grief.

 Some are working around custody schedules, each parent hoping for time with their little one.
 Each wishing that things didn’t have to be this way, and wondering how in the world they’ll make it work.